TelepathyIM/telepathy-morse/README.md

 * Contact list with first/last names
 * Contact avatars
-* Contact management (you can add/delete contact by its phone number)
-* Personal messaging (one to one)
+* Personal messaging (one to one, no secret chat yet)
+* Basic group chat (unable to create a group, Telegram channels are not implemented yet)
 * User typing events
-* Message acknowledgment
+* Two-step verification
+* Full message delivery status support
 * Own presence (online, offline, hidden)
 * Loading unread messages on connect
 * DBus activation
 * Sessions (Means that you don't have to get confirmation code again and again)
 * Restoring connection on network problem

-Experimental features:
-* Group chat (Enabled for TelepathyQt-0.9.7+)
+* Supported incoming multimedia messages:
+  - Geopoint (text/plain URI/RFC 5870, application/geo+json)
+  - Stickers (text/plain with Unicode alternative)

 Requirements
 ============

 * CMake-2.8.12+ (required by TelepathyQt)
 * Qt4 or Qt5
-* TelepathyQt-0.9.6+
+* TelepathyQt-0.9.7
-* TelegramQt
+* TelegramQt-0.1.0

-Note: TelegramQt is not released yet.
-You can download (clone) it from https://github.com/Kaffeine/telegram-qt.git
+Note: TelegramQt is available at https://github.com/Kaffeine/telegram-qt
 Note: In order to use Morse, you need to have a complementary Telepathy Client application, such as KDE-Telepathy or Empathy.

 Installation